jrowlingson/no-neck-pain.nvim/README.md

 While there's many other (amazing!) plugins that does similar stuff, they all require some configuration or alter your NeoVim workflow.

-In my case, I only wanted a plugin that: **center the current buffer**.
+In my case, I only wanted a plugin that: **centers the current buffer**.

 ## Installation